CM Footnotes (CMF) - Use Case - How to Manage Footnotes on Articles Posted on Your Site

-The following options define the style of footnotes in the bottom part of the page.
+The following options define the style of the footnotes in the bottom part of the page.

-- Footnote link anchor style - Set the style of footnote link anchor:
+- Footnote link anchor style - Set the style of the footnote link anchor:

-- Footnote description style - Set the style of footnote description:
+- Footnote description style - Set the style of the footnote description:

 - Weight (Normal, Bold, Lighter, Bolder)